Choosing a Safe & Successful Weight-loss Program

 - How much weight does the average person lose?

 - How long does the average person keep the weight off?

-- Do you have written information on these results?
+- Do you have written information on these and other program results?

-If a weight-loss program is not a good option for you, ask your health care provider about other types of treatment.
-Prescription drugs, combined with lifestyle changes, may help some people lose weight.
-For some people who have obesity, bariatric surgery on the stomach and/or intestines may be an option.
-See the Resources section for more information on bariatric surgery.
+If a weight-loss program is not enough to help you reach a healthy weight, ask your health care professional about other types of weight-loss treatments.
+Prescription medicines to treat overweight and obesity, combined with healthy lifestyle changes, may help some people reach a healthy weight.
+For some people who have severe obesity, bariatric surgery may be an option.

 The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and other components of the National Institutes of Health (NIH) conduct and support research into many diseases and conditions.